 In case you're experiencing slow npm install command, locally or on your CI, there are some easy ways to debug potential bottlenecks:

-• In case you're using git urls for the slow dependencies with the git:// protocol, try switching to https://.
+if you need verbose logs and timings during the installation process. - In case you're using git urls for the slow dependencies with the

-• Use git ls-remote -h -t <repository-url> to confirm that the optimization actually worked.
+to confirm that the optimization actually worked.